ElenaqiaochuRen/Reddit_Scraper/README.md

 After pressing "create app", you can find the authentication information needed to create the **praw.Reddit** instance.
 You should save the **personal use script**, **secret key** and **user agent** to somewhere safe.

 ## Step Two: Getting Started
 Praw can be installed using pip.
-After installing, you can import Praw by:
+After installing, you can import Praw by: <br />
 `import praw` <br />
 `import pandas as pd` <br />
 We are going to store the results into Sqlite3 database after scraping the posts, thus we also need to import the following library: <br />
 `import sqlite3` <br />